bobbyiscool123/Gemini-Terminal-Assistant/README.md

 "Find duplicate files in my pictures folder"
 ```

+## 🔄 Recent Changes

+### Version 1.0
+- Added PATH integration for global access from any terminal
+- Implemented direct command execution mode
+- Improved error handling and keyboard interrupt management
+- Added conversational mode using Gemini AI for natural interactions
+- Enhanced the batch file for better drive handling and directory changes
+- Added silent mode for non-interactive use
+- Fixed issues with command history saving and loading

-## 🏗️ Architecture
+## 🏗️ Project Structure

-The assistant is built with a modular architecture:

 - **agent_terminal.py** - Main agent implementation with task processing logic
-- **mcp_server.py** - Model Context Protocol server for system operations
-- **agent_utils.py** - Utility functions for platform detection and command validation
-- **run_agent.py** - Launcher script with dependency checking
+- **run_agent.py** - Launcher script with dependency checking and argument processing
-- **setup.py** - Setup script for creating virtual environment and installing dependencies
+- **setup.py** - Setup script for installing dependencies
 - **terminal-assistant.bat** - Batch file for running the assistant
-- **launcher.py** - Script for making the assistant globally accessible
+- **add-to-path.bat** - Script for adding the assistant to the system PATH

 ## ⚙️ Configuration